shadowvzs/arcade/README.md

 ## Game feature:
  * you must go over the road till the water till next level
  * customize character avatar and name
- * character controllable with arrows (up, down, left, right)
+ * character controllable with keyboard arrows or with touch
  * difficulty and level reward increased with level
  * random bonus misc (chance increase by level)
  * scoreboard with highscores